-Why Register a .BR Domain in Brazil
+Why Choose a .BR Domain for Your Business in Brazil?

 With household consumption and investment increasing progressively, these projections are highly probable.
 And with a booming economy, Brazil offers vast opportunities for entrepreneurs, start-ups, and investors.

 If you're looking to start a business venture in Brazil, a website with a .BR domain can help you establish your business and grow your market base faster.

 .BR is the country-code top-level domain of Brazil.
 Its registry and operation are managed by the Brazilian Network Information Center (BNIC).
 The use of this ccTLD is granted only to legal entities in Brazil.
 Citizens, residents, businesses, or organizations must abide by strict guidelines for all domain registrants.

 Other possible .BR extensions are the following:

 2. When did BR Domains come into being?

 The .BR domain was created in 1989 and has since become one of the world's most prominent ccTLDs, ranking eighth among the top ten most popular ccTLDs.

 The country code top-level domain (ccTLD) for Brazil is .BR.
 To register a .BR domain, you must be a Brazilian citizen or have an established presence in the nation.

 3.1 A .BR domain establishes your credibility